|Nutrition Facts (per serving)|

 In a large mixing bowl, sift together the flour, cocoa powder, baking powder, and salt.

-Add the butter and sugar mixture, eggs, vanilla, and espresso powder (if using).
+Add the butter and sugar mixture, eggs, vanilla, and espresso powder.

 Mix together just until well-mixed.